 What is hysteroscopic morcellation of uterine leiomyomas (fibroids)?

 It was only going to be a matter of time before a baby was born in a transplanted womb.
-Womb transplants have been on the verge of such a medical breakthrough for several years since the first transplant took place in 2002 in Saudi Arabia http://www.hysterectomy-association.org.uk/hysterectomy/first-womb-transplant-takes-place-in-woman/.
+Womb transplants have been on the verge of such a medical breakthrough for several years since the first transplant took place in 2002 in Saudi Arabia https://www.hysterectomy-association.org.uk/hysterectomy/first-womb-transplant-takes-place-in-woman/.
 Originally tested in rats it was confirmed as possible in the latter part of the 20th century.
 And I’m sure everyone who has had a hysterectomy will be pleased to hear that someone born without a womb at all has now been part of medical history.
-Continue reading Welcoming a new era in transplant surgery – the womb transplant

 PatientView and Health 2.0 are undertaking a short survey.
 It aims to find out how what patients and carers REALLY WANT from health apps.

 This survey is an opportunity for patients and carers to tell app developers how health apps can be improved to better meet the needs of patients and carers.

 Dr Oliver Boney is leading a nationwide project on behalf of the Royal College of Anaesthetists to gather ideas about research priorities in Anaesthesia and Perioperative Care.
 The focus of the Royal College resaerch is to improve the quality of care for anyone having an operation but to do that they need to know what both patients and clinicians feel are the most important things to focus on.
 As a result they are now running a survey asking patients, carers and relatives, about what areas of anaesthesia and perioperative care should be ‘research priorities‘ in the future.